-Alison Spiers is from Atlanta, Georgia, and brings a wealth of legal experience to her work at The Nations Law Firm.
+Alison Spiers is from Atlanta, Georgia, and brings fifteen years of legal experience to her work at The Nations Law Firm.
 Alison’s practice currently focuses on various complex civil cases against multinational medical device manufacturers who placed their corporate profits above the lives of patients.
 She also helps injured veterans recover against foreign banks who violated the U.S. Anti-Terrorism Act.
 Recent cases include a class action lawsuit alleging abuse involving a jailhouse restraint chair in violation of the Fourteenth Amendment.
 Further, she has assisted hundreds of individuals adversely impacted by the Deepwater Horizon Gulf Oil spill.

 In addition to her work as a trial lawyer, Alison has represented claimants in both FINRA securities arbitration and commercial arbitration.
 She previously served as an Enforcement Attorney for the State of Georgia’s Securities and Business Regulation Division where she helped prosecute white collar criminals who committed financial crimes.
 She was also chosen as a Public Interest Fellow by the University of Georgia School of Law where she created a program providing free legal counsel to those facing housing insecurity.
 Alison was once the Executive Director of a non-profit organization that supplies housing to homeless families with children.